-Find the values after excluding outliers
+Find the values after excluding outliers and abnormal values.

 The Excel TRIMMEAN function returns an average (arithmetic mean) after excluding a given percentage i.e. remove from the high and low numbers in a given data set.